Homeowners in Forbearance Granted Deferred Repayment Option Under New Program

 The New COVID-19-Related Forbearance Repayment Program

-Typically, the terms of a forbearance repayment are negotiated between borrower and lender at the outset, and included in the initial agreement.
-However, what repayment looks like once forbearances granted under the CARES Act end has yet to be made entirely clear.
+Typically, the terms of a forbearance repayment are negotiated between borrower and lender at the outset and included in the initial agreement.
+However, what repayment looks like once forbearances are granted under the CARES Act end has yet to be made entirely clear.

 To the relief of many of the nearly 4 million borrowers currently in forbearance on their mortgages, GSEs Fannie Mae and Freddie Mac have recently announced a new program that will not require borrowers to repay the payments they missed until the end of their loan.
 Under the new program, borrowers can defer up to 12 months of missed payments to be paid at the end of their loan, or in other words, when they sell, refinance, or pay off the loan.

 This is significant because it gives borrowers time to rebuild their finances post-COVID-19-closures before tacking on additional expenses in the form of an increased mortgage payment.
 The deferred payment option also holds that the principal, interest, and expenses that were suspended during the forbearance period will not accrue interest between the time the forbearance period ends and when repayments are due at the end of the loan.

 Who It Helps

 According to Fannie Mae and Freddie Mac, this deferred repayment option is designed for borrowers who have completed a COVID-19-related forbearance plan and are able to begin making their regular monthly mortgage payments again but cannot yet support the financial burden of making missed payments as well.